 - The term “message” doesn’t have any special meaning in Elm.
 It’s not a special type or a data structure.
 We could have very well called it “action” or “event” or “do this thing”.
-The official documentation and the Elm community prefer the term “message” over others.
-So we should stick with it.
+The official documentation and the Elm community prefer “message” to others.
+Therefore, we should also use the same term.

 Model, we didn’t define

 Msg as a type alias because there’s no built-in type in Elm that can correctly represent our messages.
 In contrast, our

 Model is just an int value.
 So we made it a type alias that simply redefines the existing